YourAnime-moe/youranime.moe/README.md

 impresive how fuild the CSS transition and translation was.

 Starting October 2017, I started re-visiting a feature I discovered with my [reviews website](https://reviews.herokuapp.com): internal messaging between users.
 Most apps these days have a messaging feature.
-I think this feature will become a requirement very soon.
-I want to add this feature because I want users to be able to share and recommend shows to each other.
+I wanted this feature to become a requirement very soon become out of scope

+In June 2019, after a long pause of development from May 2018 to April 2019 (hey I have school you know!), I worked hard refactoring the code (making it better) and decided it was time for this site to become public.
+The app was now renamed to [YourAnime.moe](http://youranime.moe).
+A new look was implemented in February 2019, then once more in April 2019.

 **Please note that the contents (ie: videos) of this application are not available publicly for copyright reasons.
 This application is by all means not built for commercial use.**